ca0v/bg-replace/PROMPT.md

 2. Execute Prompts 3-6 for environment setup
 3. Run Prompts 7-12 for background removal implementation
 4. Execute Prompts 13-30 iteratively for edge detection refinement
+5. Execute Prompt 31 for repository setup
+6. Execute Prompt 32 for full application implementation
+7. Run `npm start` to launch the application

-5. Each prompt builds on the previous state - maintain context between prompts
+Each prompt builds on the previous state - maintain context between prompts.

 ## Notes for Future Development